 This chapter describes the commands and queries entered at the system administration data system (SADS), force administration data system (FADS), and traffic office administration data system (TADS) teletypewriters (TTYs) and the reports generated by them.
-The TTYs referred to in this chapter are defined in Chapter 2, "Work force office configurations."
+The TTYs referred to in this chapter are defined in the chapter "Work force office configurations" earlier in this document.

 The TTY commands, queries, and reports described in this chapter apply to automatic call distribution (ACD).
-Chapter 9, "QMS TTY commands, queries, and reports," describes the commands, queries, and reports used in the Queue Management System (QMS).
+The following chapter, "QMS TTY commands, queries, and reports," describes the commands, queries, and reports used in the Queue Management System (QMS).